Presidential elections a contest of two ideologies, says Opposition candidate Yashwant Sinha

 “I wish her well in this election,” he said.
 “However, this is a battle between two opposing ideologies.”

 The former Union minister said that “leaders of one ideology” are hellbent on throttling the Constitution and want the president to merely serve as a rubber stamp.

-“I am proud to belong to the other ideology that is determined to save the Constitution and the Republic.”
+“I am proud to belong to the other ideology that is determined to save the Constitution and the Republic,” he said.

 Sinha said that if elected, he would uphold the basic values and guiding ideals of the Constitution without fear or favour.